ucam-department-of-psychiatry/crate/docs/source/faq_troubleshooting.rst

     crate_windows_service install

-“No connection could be made because the target machine actively refused it”
+"No connection could be made because the target machine actively refused it"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Problem: From the front end, you see: “No connection could be made because the